softwaresaved/2020-04-30-ramp-swc/prerequisites.md

 ~~~

 On Windows, Mac OS X and Linux, the script will run and output some text.
-If everything has installed correctly, within the text you will see eight passes and no failures, like this:
+If everything has installed correctly, within the text you will see all passes and no failures, like this:

 ~~~ {.code}
 check command line shell (virtual-shell)...	pass check Git (git)...	pass check Python version (python)...	pass